Why are flights to Kuwait so expensive in 2026?

 Best stopovers

 Not all connections are created equal.
-When flying from the Australasia to Kuwait, routing through major airport hubs can deliver lower total fares, better-equipped aircraft, and access to airline stopover programs.
+When flying from the Europe to Kuwait, routing through major airport hubs can deliver lower total fares, better-equipped aircraft, and access to airline stopover programs.

 Doha DOH